vikas-parashar/Djauto/README.md

 ## What script will do?
 1. Download latest version of Django using pip
 2. Create a django project named "PROJECT_NAME" in current directory.
 3. Ask if you want to create a app?
-If us then create and add the app in INSTALLED_APPS `settings.py`.
+If us then create and add the app in INSTALLED_APPS in `settings.py`.